Grizzly II: Revenge (2020) Review

 Shot in 1983 but not finished until 2020 and finally released in 2021 Grizzly II: Revenge was long the subject of rumors and speculation.
-A sequel in name only to the late William Girdler’s 1976 hit it had an incredible cast of B movie regulars and others who would go on to become majors stars.
+A sequel in name only to the late William Girdler’s 1976 hit it had an incredible cast of B movie regulars and others who would go on to become major stars.

 A poacher kills a grizzly cub.
 Unfortunately for him he only wounds its mother who promptly kills him.
 But that isn’t enough, she’s now on a mission to kill any human she can find.
-And with a concert about to be held in the park there’s going to be a lot of humans to find.
-That includes Ron (George Clooney), Lance (Charlie Sheen) and Tina (Laura Dern) who are hiking through the park to attend the concert.
+And with a concert about to be held in the park, there’s going to be a lot of humans to find.
+That includes Ron (George Clooney), Lance (Charlie Sheen), and Tina (Laura Dern) who are hiking through the park to attend the concert.

 As the final preparations are made for the concert the rangers and Bouchard are tracking the bear.
 As are the other poachers, including the brother of the one who started it all.
-Of course they don’t stop the bear reaching the concert grounds.
+Of course, they don’t stop the bear from reaching the concert grounds.
 While most of the alleged musicians are bad enough they deserve to be eaten, Nick’s daughter Chrissy (Deborah Foreman) is there too.

 I can appreciate that shooting new footage to round out a film this old isn’t easy but they didn’t even try to get the new footage to match what was originally shot.
 Grizzly II: Revenge’s opening scene is obviously stock video of bears with CGI bullets and blood effects added.
 Most of the shots that are supposed to be the monster bear are footage of a normal grizzly that doesn’t look anything like the few shots we see of the animatronic one.